lxuds/kaggle_quora/README.md

 - Distance Features: plain jaccard coefficient/dice distance for the unigram/bigram/trigram of each question pair
 - Basic TF-IDF/BOW features for each question pair: We used common vocabulary among question1/question2 for further computation of cosine similarity.
 We computed the plain cosine similarity for each question pair, and SVD version of the above features
 - Question features: count of interrogative words, auxiliary verbs and question marks
-- cooccurrence features: TF-IDF for the following cooccurrence terms: question1 unigram/bigram & question2 unigram/bigram (work in progress)
+- Cooccurrence features: TF-IDF for the following cooccurrence terms: question1 unigram/bigram & question2 unigram/bigram (work in progress)

 In this section, NLTK and Sklearn packages were employed.

 In model ensembling selection, we first employed Hyperopt package (a parameter searching algorithm) to build a model library with models of various algorithms (e.g., SVM, GBDT, RF), or the same models of various hyper-parameters.
 The hyper-parameter searching process not only found the best hyper-parameter for the model (corresponding to the best single model), but also helped build a model library with model of various parameters that can later be used in ensemble selection to further boost the performance of the best single model.
-We then used bagging ensemble selection to find the best model ensemble, and make prediction on the testing sets.
+We then used bagging ensemble selection to find the best model ensemble and make prediction on the testing sets.

 Code Description: